MicrosoftDocs/powerapps-docs/articles/field-groups.md

 ## Field group usage ##
 The default field groups help speed up application authoring and customization.
 Some places where you can currently see field groups in action are:

 * **Entity form control** - Entity form control uses the default field groups to display dynamic forms that help speed up the app authoring process, help enforce consistency and also ease maintenance.
-For more details please see, [Use the Entity Form control in PowerApps](entity-form-control.md).
+For more details, please see [Use the Entity Form control](entity-form-control.md).

 * **Lookup control** - If one of the fields that you add on your screen is a reference to another linked entity, the field is rendered as a lookup control (picklist).
 When a user clicks the lookup control to select a record from the linked entity, the fields displayed are determined by the **DefaultLookup** field group on the linked entity.
 Only the first two fields of the **DefaultLookup** field group are used.